Skip to main content

 Whenever you make changes to the broadcasting configuration, you should run the config:cache command.
 This will clear the configuration cache so that fresh configuration values will be loaded on the next request.

-Broadcasts are channels that broadcast messages to other clients.
+Channels are broadcasting events that clients can listen to.
 For example, a chat application may broadcast messages to a conversation channel.
 All clients listening on that channel will receive the message.
-Broadcasts may be defined using the channel method on the Broadcast class.
-The channel method accepts two arguments: the channel name and the data that should be broadcast to the channel:
+Channels may be defined using the channel method on the Broadcast class.
+The channel method accepts 2 arguments: the channel name and an optional callback that can be used to authorize the channel:

 routes/channels.ts